Blake Morgan LLP: Morgan Bruce & Nicholas

+Hardwickes

 This firm started in Cardiff in 1910 and was a litigation firm acting for a number of insurance clients and the Solicitors Indemnity Fund.
 The merger created a firm with 23 partners.

 Morgan Cole

 In February 2010 the firm transferred from a partnership to a Limited Liability Partnership (LLP).

 January 2009 saw the merger with CIP Solicitors of Bristol and later that year the acquisition of the majority of the insurance team from rival firm Leo Abse and Cohen.
 This followed the acquisition in 2008 of Bristol-based insurance specialist CIP Solicitors and the transfer of a 10-strong team of Insurance specialists from Gloucester-based firm Tayntons.